JoeXu88/code_collection/c++/lock_performance_cmp/README.md

 ## conclusion
-atomic is not always perform best. it will add too much memory barrier, and caused too much cpu cost.
+atomic is not always perform best. it will add too much memory barrier if we want to modify data, and caused too much cpu cost.
 <br>we can consider condition valriable in most scene
+<br>***but if we only read atomic value, it will much faster than spin lock(almost closed speed with raw value), because we do not modify data***